-They also have pastor tacos as well as really great chorizo and chuleta (pork chop) tacos.
+They also have pastor tacos as well as great chorizo and chuleta (pork chop) tacos.

-While Yambak isn’t exactly a restaurant, it can’t be left of this list because you can simply bring whatever food you want to your table here to enjoy with their craft beers.
+While Yambak isn’t exactly one of the best restaurants in Sayulita, it can’t be left off this list because you can simply bring whatever food you want to your table here to enjoy with their craft beers.

-Yambak are making their own craft beers on-site and they are truly delicious.
+Yambak is making its own craft beers on-site and they are truly delicious.
 Order a taco from El Talivan or Diaz and they will bring them over to your table if you are sitting outside at Yambak.
 So it’s sort of a restaurant, right?